 - Bright Lights: You will want that cloth

 - Time: this will vary so be prepared for a few hours.
 For me, a typical wait could be 3 hours.
 I know others who have waited for much much longer.
 However, you have to judge where you are and what help you need.
 Sometimes you truly have no choice.

-- Nurse will see you and ask you same questions as in check in room
+- The nurse will see you and ask you some of the same questions as in the check-in room

 - Typically they may start an IV if that fits with your health plan